exonum/exonum-doc/src/get-started/java-binding.md

 i.e. it must produce the same _observable_ result on all the nodes of the system for the given transaction.
 An observable result is the one that affects the blockchain state hash:<!-- TODO: link the definition? -->
-a write to a collection affecting the service state hash, or an execution exception.
+a modification of a collection that affects the service state hash, or an execution exception.

 ### Blockchain Events